• Home

 DIY decorative throw pillows in stripe fabric, on window seat, ikea dish towel, world market stripe tablecloth

-Things to look for when shopping for fabrics
+Things to look for when shopping fabric for pillows

 decorative throw pillows in stripe fabric, on window seat, ikea dish towel, tablecloth, pottery barn shobori dot napkin